nowtech-common/cpp-logger/README.md

 |data |72                    |68                            |
 |bss  |112                   |108                           |

-Increase using the chained call (effective in the example)
+Increase using the chained call (effective in the example):

 |Area |Inrease in debug mode |Increase in release mode (-Os)|
 |-----|---------------------:|-----------------------------:|